SuniAnalytics/Credit_Risk_Analysis/README.md

 ## Overview

-  Objective of the project is to utilize machine learning to solve credit card loan risk assessment.
+  Objective of the project is to utilize supervised machine learning models to predict credit card loan's risk level (Low/High).
   As part of the project, we need to evaluate all the factors from the data set that can help predict a loan with low/high risk category.

   This reqiures utilizing machine learning, statistical analysis and evaluation of multiple models.